Thompson language: Writing systems

-One of the writing systems used for Nlaka'pamuctsin uses the North American Phonetic Alphabet (NAPA) writing system.
+One of the writing systems used for Thompson uses the North American Phonetic Alphabet (NAPA) writing system.

-The above consonant chart is based off the one found in "The Thompson Language" by Laurence C. Thompson & M. Terry Thompson.
+The above consonant chart is based on the one found in "The Thompson Language" by Laurence C. Thompson & M. Terry Thompson.

 Morphology and syntax

 Researchers working in the Generative tradition have speculated that Salishan languages lack lexical categories such as nouns and verbs.
-Evidence for such an absence of contrast between parts of speech in Nlaka'pamuctsin come from a lack of clear morphological markers (e.g. morphemes) that differentiate nouns and verbs.
+Evidence for such an absence of contrast between parts of speech in Thompson come from a lack of clear morphological markers (e.g., morphemes) that differentiate nouns and verbs.
 Instead, generative linguists discuss morphology and syntax in Salishan based on a framework of predicates and particles.
 However, more contemporary work suggests a changing understanding of Salishan grammar.
 Some Salishanists believe that functional categories are not prescriptive of lexical categories.
 Work in Functional linguistics suggests that other factors beyond morphological evidence code lexical categories in languages.
 In Salishan, the distinction would be less overt than in some other languages.

 Lexical suffixes

-One morphological feature of Nlaka'pamuctsin is lexical suffixes.
+One morphological feature of Thompson is lexical suffixes.
 These are words that add nuance to predicates and can be affixed to the ends of root words to add their general meaning to that word.
 Thompson and Thompson assert that as a result of English language influence, speakers are using these more complex predicates less and less in favor of simpler predicates with complements and adjuncts, resulting in “a general decline in the exploitation of the rich synthetic resources of the language.”